BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profile_sharing.md

 # Share Profiles Using a PIN

-PDMPublisher for SOLIDWORKS `2026.08.10` and later can share a profile through `pdmpublisher.com`.
-The sender receives a six-digit PIN, and another PDMPublisher for SOLIDWORKS user can enter that PIN to download, save, and apply the shared settings.
+PDMPublisher for SOLIDWORKS `2026.08.10` and later can share a profile by using a six-digit PIN.
+Another PDMPublisher for SOLIDWORKS user can enter that PIN to download, save, and apply the shared settings.

 This feature belongs to **PDMPublisher for SOLIDWORKS**.
 The PDM Professional task stores settings in its task definition and does not use profile PINs.